orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

 from read-write transactions in order for the database engine to further optimize the patterns of access.

 Summarizing, the **multiple readers/writers** is now possible.
-Here is a drawing representing a possible deployment:
+Here is a drawing representing a possible deployment with 4 Orthanc servers, all sharing the same DICOM images, with some servers handling multiple connections to a PostgreSQL database for higher throughput:

 .. image:: ../images/2021-04-22-MultipleWriters.png
            :align: center